Saturday, July 6, 2024

 Ivy has friends and a successful business, and she has finally stopped fretting about her solitary life.
 She’s been alone forever and expects to remain that way.
 Then a surly newcomer shows up for her monthly bird walks, a bitter man whose one experience of love left him with physical and emotional scars.
 There is nothing in his face or his words to suggest he could ever show warmth or passion.
 But when a rarity is found, thousands of miles from any others of its kind, that lost little bird forever changes the lives of the two lonely people.

 A First for Ivy Pritchard is now available through the publisher and at Barnes and Noble, iTunes, Kobo, Amazon, BooksAMillion, and Indie Bound.
 Some vendors offer only paperback, some only ebook, and some both.
 You can also order the book through any independent book store - and buy local!
-The second book in the series, Beck’s Grouse, will be available later this year, with the third following in 2025.
+The second book in the series, Beck’s Grouse, will be released in late January 2025, with the third following later that year.
+Beck's Grouse features a solitary woman grieving for the love of her life, who died four years earlier, and an outgoing man still grieving for his wife who died twenty years ago.
+As with the first book, birds and birding bring the two together.

 “This beautifully woven story invites you to glimpse the extraordinary in the ordinary, following the stumbles of our heroine in life and love (and birding).”